techidaily/site-ai-video/source/_posts/updated-in-2024-a-brief-review-of-capcut-translate-with-alternative.md

 </span>
 <img height="0" width="0" src="https://imp.pxf.io/i/5597632/1982457/22993" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->
-## Part 3.
-Chrome Extensions vs. Offline Tools

-In the above sections, we have highlighted a few Chrome video translator extensions.
-Notably stating, most of them can translate subtitles only and do not offer video translation.
-If we compare it with offline tools, such extensions also require an active internet connection.
-They also lack translated video saving and sharing to your device.

-Thus, you should consider an offline tool that allows you personalization options.
-Look for a tool with translating customization options like selecting a gender, voice, or accent.
-In this regard, you can head to the next section and explore such a video translation tool.

 ## Part 4.
 Wondershare Virbo: Your Answer to Video Translation With AI

 People who seek comprehensive and quick video editing can actually dream of it now.
 [Wondershare Virbo](https://virbo.wondershare.com/) is an AI tool to generate engaging AI videos.
 It can meet your needs for business, education, or social media video presentations.
 You can create AI avatar videos and photos by pasting the script.
 To enhance videos, it allows you to insert stickers, text, and backgrounds from its resources.